patrocinio/refarch-cloudnative-kubernetes-resiliency/README.md

-# Making Microservices Resilient
+# Making Microservices Highly Available

 ## Introduction
 This repository contains instructions and tools to improve the availability and scalability of the BlueCompute sample application available at the following [link](https://github.com/ibm-cloud-architecture/refarch-cloudnative)

-It's recommended to complete the deployment of all components of the BlueCompute application in at least one Bluemix region before going ahead with the instructions provided in this document to setup a resilient environment.
+It's recommended to complete the deployment of all components of the BlueCompute application in at least one Kubernetes cluster before going ahead with the instructions provided in this document to setup a resilient environment.

-If you are not interested on understanding aspects like Disaster Recovery or scalability at a global level, you can ignore this project.

 ## High Availability and Disaster Recovery
 When dealing with improved resilience it important to make some distinctions between High Availability (HA) and Disaster Recovery (DR).

-HA is mainly about keeping the service available to the end users when "ordinary" activities are performed on the system like deploying updates, rebooting the hosting Virtual Machines, applying security patches to the hosting OS, etc.  For our purposes, High Availability within a single site can be achieved by eliminating single points of failure.
-The Blue Compute sample application in its current form implements high availability.
+HA is mainly about keeping the service available to the end users when "ordinary" activities are performed on the system like deploying updates, rebooting the hosting servers, applying security patches to the hosting OS, etc.  For our purposes, High Availability within a single site can be achieved by eliminating single points of failure.
+The Blue Compute sample application in its current form provides high availability.

-HA usually doesn't deal with major unplanned (or planned) issues such as complete site loss due to major power outages, earthquakes, severe hardware failures, full-site connectivity loss, etc.   In such cases, if the service must meet strict Service Level Objectives (SLO), you should make the whole application stack (infrastructure, services and application components) redundant by deploying it in at least two different Bluemix regions.
-This is typically defined as a DR Architecture.
+Now the notion of High Availability needs to be expanded beyond a single site, to cover complete site loss due to major power outages, earthquakes, severe hardware failures, full-site connectivity loss, etc.   In such cases, if the service must meet strict Service Level Objectives (SLO), you should make the whole application stack (infrastructure, services and application components) redundant by deploying it in at least two Kubernetes clusters.

+Disaster Recovery is concerning about the policies and procedures to recover from a disaster.

-There are many options to implement DR solutions.
+There are many options to implement HA and DR solutions.
 For the sake of simplicity, we can group the different options in three major categories:

 * __Active/Passive__

   __Active/Passive__ options are based on keeping the full application stack active in one location, while another application stack is deployed in a different location, but kept idle (or shut down).
 In the case of prolonged unavailability of the primary site, the application stack is activated in the backup site.
 Often that requires the restoring of backups taken in the primary site.
-This approach is not recommended when loosing data can be a problem (e.g. when the Recovery Point Objective (RPO) is less than a few hours ) or when the availability of the service is critical (e.g. when the Return to Operations (RTO) objective is less than a few hours).
+This approach is not recommended when loosing data can be a problem (e.g. when the Recovery Point Objective, RPO, is less than a few hours) or when the availability of the service is critical (e.g. when the Recovery Time Objective, RTO, is less than a few hours).

 * __Active/Standby__